 Of course it is sensible to set out in advance how you intend to resolve a problem between you.

-Net Lawman always uses "mediation before arbitration or litigation".
+Net Lawman always uses mediation before arbitration or litigation.
 As you will read elsewhere on this web site, we are not in favour of arbitration at any price, but mediation is under-used in the UK and has gigantic benefits in savings of time, money and stress.

 Statutory rights and consumer protection

 Where law made by Parliament sets out the rights of the other party, you cannot reduce those rights in your contract.
 For example, if under consumer contracts law, a customer has a right to send an item back to you for a full refund within 2 weeks of purchase, you cannot reduce this period to 7 days.
-You can, however, extend your customers’ rights, for example, to 4 weeks.
+You can, however, extend your customers’ rights, for example, to 30 days or 4 weeks.

 In English law, consumers enjoy extensive protection not given to a business.
 If you fail to provide this, not only are you at risk of being closed down by your local trading standards officer, but you may be subject to legal action by your buyer in respect of which your T&C may be no defence.

 Always draw up your own terms – avoid copying someone else’s

 Avoid copying or using a terms and conditions document from another company, particularly a USA-based one.
 The US has 52 jurisdictions.
 In each governing law and certain definitions differ from other states.
 That means the best chance to cover all eventualities in all states is to include all the defined terms.
 So US drawn T&C are far wordier than we need for the three interlocking jurisdictions in the UK.

 Apart from the obvious point that terms drawn to be appropriate in the state of Utah may be inappropriate in Wales, many of them will not be appropriate to how your individual business works, while many elements you particularly need will be absent from the copied set.